-It may not just be you going at it alone when starting a business.
 Sometimes you want to go into business with a friend, partner, or colleague.
-Each person who agrees to operate a business together has the potential to share in the profits, losses, and taxation of the business.
-Your formation documents and local tax laws determine what each impact will have on each member.
+Each person who agrees to operate a business together has the potential to share in the company’s profits, losses, and taxation.

 What is a Limited Partnership Agreement?

-This company formation is where at least one person in the company is a general managing partner and at least one other person is a limited partner.
-The key difference exists in what the limited partner and what the general partner can do and what liabilities each may face.
+This company formation is where at least one person is a general managing partner and at least one other person is a limited partner.
+The critical difference exists in what the limited and general partners can do and what liabilities each may face.

-Any other person interested in participating or investing in the company will clearly be able to see which partner is more liable for decision-making, profits, losses, and legal matters.
+Any other person interested in participating or investing in the company can see which partner is more liable for decision-making, profits, losses, and legal matters.
 A properly executed agreement provides a level of transparency from the beginning.

 When to Use a Limited Partnership Agreement?